 Regulators will most likely pay more attention to token sales as the next few years unfold, perhaps even passing blanket laws – or amending existing ones – to protect investors from flimsy or fraudulent sales.

-Meanwhile, new types of business models will continue to emerge, fuelled by a new funding system and operating structure.
+Meanwhile, new types of business models will continue to emerge, fueled by a new funding system and operating structure.
 The infrastructure that supports token sales will also continue to grow, with reputable advisors morphing into the “investment banks” of the sector, and new dedicated platforms increasingly enhancing the user experience.

 CoinDesk will keep you up-to-date on the latest developments in digital tokens and blockchain project funding.
 We also offer quarterly summaries in our regular State of Blockchain reports, which you can download for free.
-And you can keep tabs on completed ICOs with our colourful, interactive ICO tracker.
+And you can keep tabs on completed ICOs with our colorful, interactive ICO tracker.